 Seats manufactured after February 26, 1985 must have an additional label which reads: “This restraint is certified for use in motor vehicles and aircraft.”

 Booster-type seats, vest and harness-type child restraint systems, lap-held child restraints or seats manufactured before January 1, 1981 are not acceptable.

 We’ve got something tasty even for the pickiest little flyer.
 Kids can enjoy unlimited free snacks and drinks, including Terra Blue Chips, Linden’s Chocolate Chip Cookies and Stauffer’s Animal Crackers, and choose from orange, cranberry or apple juice.
 Need something more substantial for your child?
 Have them try one of our tasty EatUp boxes.

+*This is for informational purposes only.
+For more information on flying with children on JetBlue, click here.
 Be sure to consult the TSA Information Page on travelling with children before your trip.